harvest-to-order/OFN-User-Guide---Master/README.md

 ## Feedback

 Any difficulty with that user guide?
 Any information missing?
 Or maybe you want to share some features you would like to see in the future?
-Get in touch with [your local Harvest To Order entity](local-harvest-to-order-organizations-and-contacts.md) for any feedback!
+Get in touch with [your Harvest To Order support team](https://about.harvesttoorder.com/contact) for any feedback!

+## Our Deepest Thanks TO Open Food NEtowrk
+These is released publicly under Creative Commons CC BY-SA 4.0 so they can be used by anyone for commercial or non-commercial use.
+We would like to thank [Open Food Network](http://openfoodnetwork.org/) For the Development of the software and releasing these resources